 Some canned fish has gone up substantially in price over the past few years.
 I like the Smoked Sprats, but they can be a bit costly at my local grocery store.
 We buy Seasons Sardines in Olive Oil, or the Seasons No Salt Added for my Dad who is on a restricted sodium diet.

-At $18-$24 per 12 tins and sized for a single person, you are paying less than $2 for a serving of meat and good fat from olive oil.
-That is pretty good for convenience food.
 The calorie count is not super high, but the protein, calcium, and oil that you get are quite valuable during a survival situation.
 These are something it is far cheaper to order.
-I like supporting my local grocer, but they are asking $3 per can for what I get for $1.70.
-Amazon wins this time.
+I like supporting my local grocer, but they are asking a few bucks per can for what I get for a buck or two.

 The new style of some sardine tins is a bit flimsy.

 I wanted to warn those that are used to the typical sardine can with a metal lid.
 Some of the new sardine cans come in a box like usual, but they have a foil lid.
 I wonder how much this affects the shelf life?
 If you rotate food out on a good schedule, it may never be an issue, but for the very long term, it seems that flimsier film would fail.